-- (a) To adjust historical field services revenues for income increases and costs reclassifications and general and administrative expenses for cost increases due to integration of the Bannon Acquisition and the Cometra Acquisition. - (b) To adjust interest expense for the estimated amount that would have been incurred on the incremental borrowings for the Bannon Acquisition and the Cometra Acquisition, net of proceeds received from the Private Placements and the Offerings. - (c) To record depletion expense for the Bannon Acquisition and the Cometra Acquisition at a rate of \$0.87 per Mcfe, and to record depreciation expense on the gas processing plant purchased in the Cometra Acquisition. - (d) To adjust the provision for income taxes for the change in taxable income resulting from the Bannon Acquisition, the Cometra Acquisition and the Private Placements and the effect on deferred taxes recorded at January 1, 1996 as if such Transactions had taken place at that time. - (e) To adjust interest expense for the estimated amounts that would have been repaid with the net proceeds from the Offerings. - (f) To adjust the provision for income taxes for the change in taxable income resulting from interest adjustments made to reflect the amounts of borrowings repaid with the net proceeds from the Offerings and the effect on deferred taxes recorded at January 1, 1996 as if the Offerings had taken place at that time. - NOTE (2) PRO FORMA ADJUSTMENTS FOR THE COMETRA ACQUISITION AND THE OFFERINGS -- AS OF DECEMBER 31, 1996 - (g) To record the Cometra Acquisition. - (h) To record the Notes Offering, net of offering costs and the application of proceeds therefrom. - (i) To record the Common Stock Offering, net of offering costs and the application of proceeds therefrom.
+- (a) To reclassify gas transportation and marketing revenue and expenses to conform with the accounting presentation followed by the Company. - (b) To adjust interest expense for the estimated amount that would have been incurred on the incremental borrowings for the Bannon Acquisition and the Cometra Acquisition, net of proceeds received from the Private Placements and the Offerings.
+A 1/8% per annum increase in interest rate would decrease the Company's income before taxes by \$392,000. - (c) To record depletion expense for the Bannon Acquisition and the Cometra Acquisition at a rate of \$0.87 per Mcfe, which would have been the rate in effect for 1996 had such acquisitions taken place at January 1, 1996.
+Additionally, to record depreciation expense on the gas processing plant purchased in the Cometra Acquisition. - (d) To adjust the provision for income taxes for the change in taxable income resulting from the Bannon Acquisition, the Cometra Acquisition and the Private Placements and the effect on deferred taxes recorded at January 1, 1996 as if such Transactions had taken place at that time. - (e) To adjust interest expense for the estimated amounts that would have been repaid with the net proceeds from the Offerings.
+Because the net proceeds from the Offerings will be used to repay debt, a 1/8% per annum increase in interest rate would increase the Company's income before taxes by \$79,000. - (f) To adjust the provision for income taxes for the change in taxable income resulting from interest adjustments made to reflect the amounts of borrowings repaid with the net proceeds from the Offerings and the effect on deferred taxes recorded at January 1, 1996 as if the Offerings had taken place at that time. - NOTE (2) PRO FORMA ADJUSTMENTS FOR THE COMETRA ACQUISITION AND THE OFFERINGS -- AS OF DECEMBER 31, 1996 - (g) To record the Cometra Acquisition. - (h) To record the Notes Offering, net of offering costs and the application of proceeds therefrom. - (i) To record the Common Stock Offering, net of offering costs and the application of proceeds therefrom.